Liminality : for chamber orchestra

 Duration: 10 min.

-Commission note: Commissioned by the Modern Music Ensemble, Sydney Conservatorium
+Commission note: Commissioned by SCM Modern Music Ensemble.

 The composer has noted the following influences on this work: